diggynusantara/diggynusantara/README.md

 # Hi, Welcome to My Github Profile ![](https://komarev.com/ghpvc/?username=diggynusantara&label=PROFILE+VISITS)

-Hi, my name is Diggy.
+Hi, my name is Diggy Bani Nusantara.
 22 years old, avid programmer and gamer, and someone who prefers work to studies, but at the same time someone who never stops learning.
-I studied informatics engineering because I really likes technology development and game industry.
+I studied informatics engineering because I really likes technology development and technology industry.
 Right now i'm living in Tegal, Central Java.
+My passion is to become a web developer.
+Whether it's back-end, front-end or even a fullstack engineer.
+I can use several web development frameworks like laravel, code igniter, react, vue and angular.
 I can code in Java decently, as well as in Javascript, and want to learn Python and other languages too.
-Instead of spending years in college learning lot of theory, I prefer to study on my own, learning things I can realistically apply in doing what I enjoy doing for a living–programming.
+I prefer to study on my own, learning things I can realistically apply in doing what I enjoy doing for a living–programming.
 You can find me on Social media account in down below:

 <a href="https://linkedin.com/in/diggynusantara" target="blank"><img align="left" src="https://raw.githubusercontent.com/edent/SuperTinyIcons/master/images/svg/linkedin.svg" alt="xtenzq" width="30px" /></a>